Napoleonic Figure manufacturers in 15mm

 - There are very few pictures on the site at present.
 The figures are also sold in packs of 8 foot and 4 mounted for around £3.50. i-currency pricing, and has lots of pictures of the ranges.

-- Naismith/Roundway, formerly sold by Navwar but now under new ownership have a decent sized range at the 15mm scale, which mix nicely with Essex and similar ranges under the Roundway banner
+- This was a decent sized range at the 15mm scale, which mixed nicely with Essex and similar ranges however since transferring to new ownership the business seems to have slipped under the waves and ceased trading.

-- Nationalities explicitly covered include: French, Russian, Austro-Hungary, and some Polish
+- Nationalities explicitly covered included: French, Russian, Austro-Hungary, and some Polish

-- Nationalities explicitly covered include: Austro-Hungary, Bavarian, Brunswick, Duchy of Warsaw, Dutch/Belgian, French, British, Prussian, Russian, Spanish, Swedish, Turkish
+- Nationalities explicitly covered included: Austro-Hungary, Bavarian, Brunswick, Duchy of Warsaw, Dutch/Belgian, French, British, Prussian, Russian, Spanish, Swedish, Turkish

 - Lancashire Games are the UK's "value" manufacturer with a lot of Napoleonic figures to bulk out your forces quite quickly.
 At the 18mm end of the scale, quality can be a bit patchy but they tend to paint up far better than they look in the bare metal